mgechev/blog.mgechev.com/content/about/_index.md

 In this section, you can find details about some of the work I've done.

 In 2017, I co-founded [Rhyme.com](https://rhyme.com).
-It was a fun journey to design and develop the entire system from scratch, and build an engineering team to work on it.
-Although nostalgic, in late 2018 I decided to move on.
+Rhyme is an EdTech company which aims to provide access to hands-on, world class trainings to everyone.
+I started working on the platform in 2015, later on I built an engineering team in Sofia, Bulgaria.
+In 2018, Rhyme joined Coursera as their first acquicision ever.

 ## Open source

-A few of the open source projects that I've developed in my spare time:
+A few of my open source projects:

 ### Selected